nuxeo-sandbox/nuxeo-labs-genai-aws/README.md

 * `awsRegion`, required.
 Default is `"us-east-1"`
 * `xpath`, optional.
 If `input` is a `Document` and `xpath` is passed and contains a blob, it is converted to text and added to the prompt.
 * `modelParams`, optional.
 If passed, it is a JSON string containing an object with values for tuning the model: `temperature` (0-1), `topP (0-1), `responseMaxTokenCount` (integer), `stopSequences` (list of strings). ℹ️ This is an advanced usage.
 Si AWS Bedrock documentation.

+### `Bedrock.RunRaw` (category Services)

+The operation runs a model with is expected parameters, returns the raw Java `InvokeModelResponse` object.

+This operation allows for calling a model not yet supported by the plugin in terms of ease-of-use, pre-formatting, etc.

+#### input
+`void`, no input is expected

+#### Parameters
+* `modelId`, required.
+* `awsRegion`, required.
+* `requestBody`, required.
+  * JSON string containing all and everything expected by the model.
+  * Caller is in charge of filling it with the values expected by the model (see [Inference Parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html)), with the exact field names, the required fields, etc.
+  *  For example, if a blob must be added to a prompt, caller must do it itself (typically, converting it to text using the any2pdf converter)

+The operation returns the `InvokeModelResponse` Java object as received, caller is in charge of using the misc. `InvokeModelResponse` methods to get the details.
+See [its JavaDoc](https://javadoc.io/static/software.amazon.awssdk/bedrockruntime/2.21.12/index.html) (and usual warning: check the version)

+ℹ️ Because it returns the raw `InvokeModelResponse`, this operation should not be called from the frontend which can't handle Java objects.

 ## Build